 Please find suggestions here; but always be mindful of your own ideas and class discussions and follow the direction of your own programme of study when devising your assessment tasks.

 Nothing to Envy provides a wealth of issues to discuss in your oral assessment.
 While the starvation of the 1990s is now thankfully a distant memory, famine and depravation still play a large part in the experiences of people all around the world.
-Other themes such as having to live with trauma, the effectiveness of propaganda, repressive government regimes and more can all form the basis for interesting Global Issues.
+While I’ve expanded on a couple of ideas below, other themes such as having to live with trauma, the effectiveness of propaganda, repressive government regimes and more can all form the basis for interesting Global Issues and you shouldn’t be afraid to follow your own thoughts arising from your work and class discussions.
 Now you have finished reading and studying the novel, spend a lesson working with the IB Fields of Inquiry: mind-map the play, include your ideas for Global Issues, make connections with other Literary Works or Body of Works that you have studied on your course and see if you can make a proposal you might use to write your Individual Oral.

 Here are one or two suggestions to get you started, but consider your own programme of study before you make any firm decisions about your personal Global Issue.
 Whatever you choose, remember a Global Issue must have local relevance, wide impact and be trans-national:

 - Field of Inquiry: Power, Politics and Justice

 - Global Issue: how totalitarian governments control their people

 - Possible Pairings (Lit course: if you are following the Literature-only course, you must pair a text originally written in English with a translated work):The Visit by Friedrich Durrenmatt; The Elephant Vanishes by Haruki Murakami; Balzac and the Little Chinese Seamstress by Dai Sijie; Broken April by Ismail Kadare.